Barile-Macchia resolutions

-Given the quite general nature of the previous question, one can pose a more tractable one as follows:
+Given the quite general nature of the previous question, one can pose a more tractable one:

-\begin{question} What is the smallest (in terms of the number of variables needed or the number of minimal generators) example of a monomial ideal that is not bridge-friendly or not bridge-minimal? \end{question}
+\begin{question} What is the smallest example, in terms of the number of minimal generators, of a monomial ideal that is not bridge-friendly or does not have a minimal Barile-Macchia resolution? \end{question}

-It is straightforward that any monomial ideal with at most three generators is always bridge-friendly and bridge-minimal.
-This fact and Corollary \ref{cor:allidealsMorsefriendly+minimal} provide a lower bound to this question.
-For bridge-friendliness, an upper bound was obtained in Example \ref{ex:notfriendlycycle}.
-For bridge-minimality, the problem is much more complicated.
-Although we have found an infinite class of monomial ideals that are not bridge-friendly in Proposition \ref{ex:notfriendlycycle}, until now we have only seen exactly one non-bridge-minimal monomial ideal (Remark \ref{rem:cycleTable}).
-Below is another such example.
+It is straightforward that any monomial ideal with at most three generators is always bridge-friendly with respect to any total ordering.
+For bridge-friendliness, the answer is four (Example \ref{notmorseminimalexample}).
+The story is more complicated when it comes to having a minimal Barile-Macchia resolution.
+One can prove the following, recovering parts of a recent result \cite[Theorem 4.5]{faridi22}.

+\begin{theorem} Let $I$ be a monomial ideal with at most four generators.
+Then $I$ has a minimal Barile-Macchia resolution.
+In particular, any monomial ideal with at most four generators has a minimal cellular free resolution. \end{theorem} \begin{proof}[Sketch of the proof.]
+Set $\G(I)=\{m_1,m_2,m_3,m_4\}$.
+Consider all subsets $S$ of $\G(I)$ such that $\lcm(S)=\lcm(\G(I))$.
+Abusing notations, let $S_0$ denote such a subset with minimum cardinality (there could be many such $S_0$).
+Consider the cases when $|S_0|=2,3$ or $4$.